 While 10mm is the most popular overall, specific cars often have a sizes common in their specific car.
 8mm is a common brake bleeder valve size, so 8mm wrenches are a good idea.
 Nearly every suspension and brake bolt on my Miata is 14 or 17mm, so I have a few extras of those as well.

 10: Windshield repair kit: $ Cheap Gifts.

 Driving in close proximity to cars at high speed increases the risk of windshield chips from debris.
 If someone participates in Wheel-To-Wheel racing, extreme proximity and liberal definition of “racing surface” virtually guarantees windshield chips from rocks, parts, etc. I’ve had single race weekends land me with 3 fresh windshield chips.
 Instead of letting them obscure my vision until they spread to full cracks, I’ve been using cheap windshield repair kits.
-Kits are less than $10 with some better deals when buying 2-3 at a time.
+4 use Kits are around $10… MUCH cheaper than a call to the local glass repair shop.

 9: Tool Tote Bags: $$ Affordable Gifts.

 Most of us are not rolling giant tool boxes into massive trailers for weekends at the track.
 Instead, we stuff the tools we hope we won’t need into bags or small boxes.